A woman in a white dress remembers the love of her life.

 A child spirit is friendly and looks for family members.

-The outcasts of Bodie, that include gunmen, murderers, prostitutes, children born out of wedlock, were buried in their own section, marked with only posts or piles of rocks.
+The outcasts of Bodie, that include gunmen, murderers, prostitutes, and children born out of wedlock, were buried in their own section, marked with only posts or piles of rocks.

-There is now a website. bodie.com, that lists who was buried in Bodie Cemetery, to help people find out if their lost relatives were indeed buried here.
+There is now a website, bodie.com, that lists who was buried in Bodie Cemetery, to help people find out if their lost relatives were indeed buried here.

-Because of the early violence that plagued the wild mining town, Bodie, the sweep of deadly disease, death by childbirth gone terribly wrong, mining deaths, deaths by accidents and death by natural causes, Bodie’s cemetery has been full for a long time.
+Because of the early violence that plagued this wild mining town, Bodie, the sweep of deadly disease, death by childbirth gone terribly wrong, mining deaths, deaths by accidents and death by natural causes, Bodie’s cemetery has been full for a long time.

 A lot more remains of people once alive are buried in Bodie Cemetery, but wooden markers have wasted away, leaving unmarked graves.
 People with some money had stone grave markers.
 Even then, many of the stone markers were stolen by vandals.
 Several hundred unmarked graves of Chinese people, and lots of other people, with shameful pasts, also still remain.

 One little three year old girl, Evelyn Myers; daughter of the general store owner, who was well-loved by the townspeople, died in an tragic accident, breaking a lot of hearts in town, besides her grieving family.
 Because of a collection taken by people of Bodie to help her family, a really nice likeness of her as an angel leaning against a scroll, was lovingly carved into a stone statue marker, which made everyone feel better.
 It was placed on her grave in the general Wards cemetery.
 She has been known since then as The Angel of Bodie.